gabrieltcm/temp_app_redux/README.md

 # About this Project

-This is a temperature app that gets the Weather temperature (celcius & farenheit) for both Kuala Lumpur & Singapore.
+This is a temperature app that gets the Weather temperature (celcius & farenheit) for both Kuala Lumpur & Singapore city

+- Created with ReactJS library
+- Created React files using CRA (Create React App)
 - Redux and React Hooks to manage the data model and state
 - API used from OpenWeatherApi
 - Axios is used for http request